SAP-samples/teched2025-AD165/exercises/ex1/README.md

 In the meantime, you can download some images that you can use when editing your workspace.

-6. Open the link in a new tab (`Right Click` + `Open link in new tab`) 👉 [Content.zip](https://github.com/SAP-samples/teched2025-AD165/blob/main/exercises/ex1/samples/Content.zip) in a new browser tab
+6. Open the link in a new browser tab (`Right Click` + `Open link in new tab`) 👉 [Content.zip](https://github.com/SAP-samples/teched2025-AD165/blob/main/exercises/ex1/samples/Content.zip).
-7. Download the "Content.zip" file using the github "Download Raw file" icon
+7. Download the "Content.zip" file using the github "Download Raw file" icon.

 ![download raw file](./images/01_06_1000.png)

-9. Open the folder you have downloaded the zip into
+8. Open the folder you have downloaded the zip into.
-11. Right click on the zip and select "Extract All"
+9. Right click on the zip and select "Extract All".

 <p align="center"><img src="./images/ex1_02_07_0001.png" width="60%" alt="WorkspaceReady"/></p>